 Didn't Think This Through: The Republic's top-secret prison on the planet Belsavis, where they send people who will never be allowed back into the galaxy again.
 Unfortunately, they never thought about what would happen when a closed population inevitably started having children, none of whom had ever been convicted of a crime, yet were still considered prisoners.
 Eventually, these descendants started a movement to gain their freedom, which left them open to the Empire's offers...

-Disney Villain Death: Enemies take fall damage proportionate to the length of the fall, blowing a difficult enemy off a tall cliff is a great way to end the fight quickly.
+Disney Villain Death: Enemies take fall damage proportionate to the length of the fall, so blowing a difficult enemy off a tall cliff is a great way to end the fight quickly.
 However, Elite enemies in Flashpoints will sometimes respawn almost immediately after being "killed" this way, and killing an enemy this way will often not count towards any missions that require killing enemies of that type.

 Distracted by the Sexy: Consular companion character Tharan Cedrax uses this with his "Deploy Holiday" ability.
 It causes his own companion, a sentient female hologram named Holiday, to materialize next to an enemy and distract them by being her usual flirty self.
 Now, a holographic anything popping into existence right next to you would probably throw off your concentration no matter what you were, but if you happened to find female humans attractive then your concentration would really be thrown off.